Send the link below via email or IMCopy

 2. Why did Jonah get thrown onto the sea?
 Describe the scene.

 3. How long was Jonah in the belly of the fish?
 Why do people think it was a whale?
+Do you think it was a whale or a fish?
+Explain your reasons.

 4. What did Jonah do in the belly of the fish?
 Describe.